victorzr/blockchain/README.md

 Installing:
 1. Download and run Ganache
 2. Install the Metamask browser extension
-   * 2.1.
-Connect Metamask to the Ganache network
+   * Connect Metamask to the Ganache network
-   * 2.2.
-Import one of the Ganache accounts into Metamask with its private key
+   * Import one of the Ganache accounts into Metamask with its private key
 3. Clone the repo
-4. Migrate the contracts (run "truffle migrate" from your CLI)
+4. Run "truffle migrate" from your CLI to migrate the smart contracts
+5. Run "npm start" and connect your Metamask account
-5. Done!
+6. Done!